FAIRmat-NFDI/pynxtools/pynxtools/dataconverter/readers/README.md

 ## Download the example data for testing and development purposes

 Before using your own data we strongly encourage you to download a set of open-source test data for testing the plug-ins.
-For this purpose the nomad-parser-nexus comes with a tests directory with a data/dataconverter sub-directory including reader-specific jupyter-notebook examples.
+For this purpose pynxtools comes with a tests directory with a data/dataconverter sub-directory including reader-specific jupyter-notebook examples.
 These examples can be used for downloading test data and use specific readers as a standalone converter to translate given data into a NeXus/HDF5 file.